Gemma 3: How to Run Guide

 How to run Gemma 3 effectively with our GGUFs on llama.cpp, Ollama, Open WebUI and how to fine-tune with Unsloth!

-Google released Gemma 3 in 4 sizes - 1B, 4B, 12B and 27B models!
-The smallest 1B model is text only, whilst the rest are capable of vision and text input!
-We provide GGUFs, and a guide of how to run it effectively, and how to finetune & do reasoning finetuning with Gemma 3!
-View all versions of Gemma 3 on Hugging Face here.
+Google releases Gemma 3 with a new 270M model and the previous 1B, 4B, 12B, and 27B sizes.
+The 270M and 1B are text-only, while larger models handle both text and vision.
+We provide GGUFs, and a guide of how to run it effectively, and how to finetune & do RL with Gemma 3!

 Unsloth is the only framework which works in float16 machines for Gemma 3 inference and training.
 This means Colab Notebooks with free Tesla T4 GPUs also work!